 If your books are accessible, you can let your child choose the book.
-This is a *great* way to remind them the shelf is there, it's theirs, and that you're interested in read what they want to read – a key to encouraging book lovers of all ages.
+This is a great way to remind them the shelf is there, it's theirs, and that you're interested in reading what they want to read—a key to encouraging book lovers of all ages.

 Choose books with an interactive element.

 I was getting my bike tuned up a couple years ago when the person at the counter casually mentioned that bikes are a motor vehicle.
-I laughed, thinking they were joking, but when they didn't laugh I asked, "Where's the motor?"
+I laughed, thinking they were joking, they didn't crack a smile.
+I asked, "Where's the motor?"
 They stared at me blankly, then said, "You're the motor."